Pru Bushnell promotes innovative thinking about leadership and policy making, particularly among women and national security specialists.

-Pru’s written works on leadership and terrorism appear in the Brown Journal of World Affairs, the Journal of American Diplomacy, the New York Times, the Cambridge University Press, and the Foreign Service Journal.
+Pru’s written works on leadership and terrorism appear in the Brown Journal of World Affairs, the Journal of American Diplomacy, the New York Times, the Cambridge University Press, and the Foreign Service Journal among others.
 Pru founded the Levitt Leadership Institute at Hamilton College in 2012 and continues to be sought out as a speaker, advisor and mentor.

 Her efforts to bring attention to the 1994 genocide in Rwanda were featured in the 2005 film, “Sometimes in April,” in which she is portrayed by actress Debra Winger, and the 2019 documentary, “Retours a Kigali.”
 She is one of three ambassadors highlighted in the National Geographic special, “Inside an Embassy.”